Exclusive: Deutsche Telekom looked at bidding for KPN in 2014 - sources

 "They didn't go ahead with a formal bid," another person close to the matter said.
 The sources also said it was unclear whether the two companies held discussions on the subject.

-KPN's shares were up 5.4 percent by 1515 GMT at the top of a 1 percent stronger STOXX Europe 600 Telecommunications index .SXKP, while Deutsche Telekom was up 0.1 percent.
+KPN's shares were up 5.4 percent by 1515 GMT at the top of a 1 percent stronger STOXX Europe 600 Telecommunications index, while Deutsche Telekom was up 0.1 percent.
 Both companies declined to comment.

 "Now that it looks like they will be around in the U.S. for a while and an expensive frequency auctions are looming in the U.S. and in Germany, I think the KPN deal is no longer an option," he said.
 "It will be complicated to justify any premium on KPN at the moment."